kanavbengani/Reversi/README.md

 ### Extra Credit
 - Strategy 2 -- See `strategy/AvoidEdgesStrategy.java`.
 - Strategy 3 -- See `strategy/GoCornerStrategy.java`.
-- Strategy 4 -- See `strategy/MinimaxStrategy.java`.
+- Strategy 4 -- See `strategy/MinimaxStrategy.java` (one layer) and `strategy/MinimaxStrategyDepth.java` (recursion -
+can take in a depth greater than 1).
 - Composing Strategies -- See `AndStrategy.java`.
 (Allows recombination easily and efficiently).
 - Hints for which moves are valid.
 (Green for valid, red for invalid) -- See `screenshots/CellSelected.png`.
 - Shows how many will be captured when cell is clicked -- See `screenshots/ExtraCreditHint.png`.
+- In order to run the program and see the strategy in action against each other, see `StrategyRunner.java`.

 ### Changelog
 The following are changes made to the `model` package from the previous assignment (Assignment 5).